Skip navigation

 Treatment

 There is no known effective treatment.
-The goal of treatment is to relieve symptoms.
+The goal of treatment is to reduce risk by modifying risk factors, such as hypertension, and to relieve symptoms.
 In some cases, rehabilitation is needed for weakness or clumsiness.
 This can include physical, occupational, or speech therapy.

 Sometimes, medicines that help improve memory, such as those for Alzheimer disease, are used.

-Seizures, also called amyloid spells, may be treated with anti-seizure drugs.
+Seizures, also called amyloid spells, may be treated with anti-seizure medicines.

 Outlook (Prognosis)